mainmatter/playbook/src/project-procedure/digital-products/README.md

 motivations with regard to the application.
-We recommend defining one or multiple [personas](<https://en.wikipedia.org/wiki/Persona_(user_experience)>) (typical representatives of the future user base) based on all acquired facts in order to visualise the user base.
+We recommend defining one or multiple [personas](<https://en.wikipedia.org/wiki/Persona_(user_experience)>) (typical representatives of the future user base) based on all acquired facts in order to visualize the user base.
 A good understanding of a product's personas is a key prerequisite for developing an application that effectively caters to the specific needs of its future users.